a11smiles/WellArchitected-OpenHack/challenges/ch0/README.md

 # Overview

-During this OpenHack you will be tested on your understanding of the Microsoft Well-Architected Framework.
+During this OpenHack you will be tested on your understanding of the Microsoft Azure Well-Architected Framework.
 You will demonstrate and practice a standardized process of conducting a Well-Architected assessment across all five of its pillars against a customer's workload.

 Any resemblance to actual scenarios, issues, or pain points that you are currently facing with customers is _not_ coincidental.
 The definitions of the challenges that will be presented to you during this event are inspired by real cases.